- Chart

 - Expansion of e-commerce platform and digital marketing efforts.

-- Introduction of new product lines or categories to broaden appeal.
+- Introduction of new product categories or private label brands.

-- Leveraging data analytics to personalize customer experiences.
+- Leveraging data analytics to personalize customer experiences and optimize inventory.

 Threats